Intermediate grammar exercise: past perfect vs. past simple

 | Common mistakes | Correct version | Why? |

-I worked in London. | In positive sentences, a helping verb such as 'was' or 'did' is not used. |
+| I was work in London. | I worked in London. | In positive sentences, a helping verb such as was or did is not used. |

-Did he work in London? | The helping verb 'did' is used in past simple questions. |
+| He worked in London? | Did he work in London? | The helping verb did is used in past simple questions. |

-Did he work in London? | The helping verb 'did' is used in past simple questions. |
+| Worked he in London? | Did he work in London? | The helping verb did is used in past simple questions. |

-Did he write a letter? | The main verb is used in the infinitive form in questions and negatives. |
+| Did he wrote a letter? | Did he write a letter? | The main verb is used in the infinitive form in questions and negatives. |

-He didn't write a letter. | The main verb is used in the infinitive form in questions and negatives. |
+| He didn't wrote a letter. | He didn't write a letter. | The main verb is used in the infinitive form in questions and negatives. |

 | Structure of past perfect simple | ||